CZ-NIC/knot/doc/configuration.rst

 It's possible to configure more catalog zones.

 ..
 WARNING::
-   Don't choose name for a catalog zone below a name of any other existing zones configured on the server as it would effectively "shadow" part of your DNS subtree.
+   Don't choose a name for a catalog zone below a name of any other existing zones configured on the server as it would effectively "shadow" part of your DNS subtree.